Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 connect with Foys Lake Road at two separate intersections and would provide an additional access

-Road would line up with Valley View Drive and the western access would be located 1/4mile to the
+Road would line up with Valley View Drive and the western access would be located '/a mile to the

 west of Valley View Drive.
 The project would be constructed in six phases with approximately 100